Staff & Board Of Directors

 Joe Russo came to us from Rye NY, purchasing a new home in Averill Park with his wife and rescue dog.
 His resume is extensive in the areas of operations in corporate and real estate management, directing extensive capital projects and overseeing risk management for an internationally known media company in NYC.
 As Chief Operating Officer, Joe handles the finances, manages our property assets, work with development, and assists the CEO with management tasks.
 We are fortunate to find someone with such diverse skills and talents.
 Joe enjoys hiking with his dog, swimming in Lake George and spending time in nature.

 Program Director / email@example.com

 Megan was born and raised in Albany where she was involved in a variety of sports and recreational activities but her sport of choice has always been figure skating.
 Megan graduated from Springfield College in Springfield, MA with a degree in Movement and Sports Studies with minors in Dance & YMCA Professional Studies.
 Her work experience varies from director positions at YMCA’s to private health clubs with their youth sports and enrichment programs to their childcare centers in Massachusetts and Connecticut.
-Megan currently resides in Cohoes, New York with her husband Bradford, her new baby boy Bradford, and their dogs Maggie and Dublin.
+Megan currently resides in Albany, New York with her husband Bradford, her son ‘little Bradford (LB), and their dogs Maggie and Dublin.